Joshua Dysart: Media tie-in

 Dysart has been extensively involved in multi-media crossovers over his career.
 He authored the one-shot Van Helsing: Beneath the Rue Morgue (an original story featuring the character from the Universal film) and penned Skull & Bones: A Monster House Story, which was tied into the Sony animated children's Monster House.
-He's also had his comic books included in the packaging for both the Age of Conan: Hyborian Adventures MMO computer game from Funcom and the Hellboy video game from Konami.
+He's also had his comic books included in the packaging for both the Age of Conan: Hyborian Adventures MMO computer game from Funcom and the Hellboy: The Science of Evil video game from Konami.
 He has written a two-volume 270 page graphic novel for Avril Lavigne entitled Make 5 Wishes which was published by Del Rey Manga and Random House.
 That book has been printed in over seven languages as well as digitally distributed throughout Asia.
 His six-issue comic book mini-series adaptation of the Deepak Chopra novel Buddha: A Story of Enlightenment was published in December 2010.

 In 2013 Archaia Entertainment LLC published Dysart's The Dark Crystal: Creation Myths, Volume 2.
 Taking place in Jim Henson's Dark Crystal universe, Dysart's story tells of the cracking of the crystal.

 In 2015 Valiant Entertainment announced a five-picture deal with Sony Pictures to bring two of its series Bloodshot and Dysart's Harbinger, to the big screen.
 Both Bloodshot and Harbinger will receive two features each before a fifth movie, Harbinger Wars, also written by Dysart, is hoped to be released.